 Do not voice comments about the venue to other members, positive or negative.

-Positive comments may, however, be voiced to the owner.
+Positive comments may, however, be voiced to the owner, discretely.

 Do not engage the host in private conversations while others are milling around.

-Do not use the privilege of an outing to organise private business arrangements or return visits with the host.
+Do not use the privilege of any event to organise private business arrangements or return visits with the host.

 Vassa outings are usually open to all members.
 However, certain outings may be limited.

-If so, a first-come-first-served basis will apply, per a contact email address that will be provided in the newsletter.
-To stay alert, follow the Events page – Current Events.
+If so, a first-come-first-served basis will apply.
+To be alerted to outings, follow the Events page – Current Events.